demisto/content/Packs/PrismaAccess/Integrations/PrismaSASE/README.md

 ### prisma-sase-custom-url-category-create
 ***
-Create a new url category.
+Create a new URL category.

 #### Base Command